cs3110/textbook/_sources/chapters/appendix/vm.md

 - Download and install [VMware Fusion Pro][vmware].
 It is currently free for personal use, though you will have to create an account with Broadcom.

-- If you have an Apple Silicon (M1, M2, or M3) Mac, download our [ARM-based VM][3110vm-arm] (that link is currently broken but will become usable soon).
-If you have an Intel Mac, download our [AMD64-based VM][3110vm-amd64] (that link is currently broken but will become usable soon).
-Don’t worry about the "We’re sorry, the preview didn’t load" message you see.
-Just click the Download button and save the ".ova" file wherever you like.
+- If you have an Apple Silicon (M1, M2, or M3) Mac, download our [ARM-based VM][3110vms].
+If you have an Intel Mac, download our [AMD64-based VM][3110vms].
+Save the ".ova" file wherever you like.

 - Launch VMware Fusion, select File → New, and drag the ".ova" file you just downloaded into the window.
 Click Continue.
 Choose your own name for the VM (perhaps "CS 3110") and click Save.
 When the import is done, click Customize Settings → System Settings → OS → Linux → Ubuntu 64-bit ARM.
 Close the settings.
 Click the play icon in the middle of the black window.
 It can take about 2 minutes for all the jobs to launch and the GUI to appear.